-This blog covers the best practices to implement and maintain proper cyber hygiene, which can help ensure your devices, accounts, and networks are secure.
+This blog covers best practices for implementing and maintaining proper cyber hygiene, which can help ensure your devices, accounts, and networks are secure.

 What is Cyber Hygiene?

 The term cyber hygiene means creating a safe online environment in order to keep data and the network safe and prevent future risks.
-It is an approach that every team within an company should practice to be more productive.
+It is an approach that every team within a company should practice to be more productive.ย

-Cyber hygiene includes a wide range of practices, tools, and protective measures to stay safe online and avoid cyber crimes such as phishing, hacking, and malware attacks.
-These threats can harm your organization and work, damage your reputation, cause financial losses, and thus affect your overall performance.
+Cyber hygiene includes a wide range of practices, tools, and protective measures to protect your networks and data, and prevent cybercrimes such as phishing, hacking, and malware attacks.
+These threats can harm your organization and work, damage your reputation, cause financial losses, and affect your overall performance.ย

 10 Cyber Hygiene Tips for Companies